 Materials Testing Lab

-The lab’s equipment can analyze the components of any material, enabling researchers to conduct non-destructive and destructive tests on materials to determine their structural integrity and capabilities.
+The Materials Testing Lab is managed by the Design, Fabrication and Testing research area.
+It was built in 2012 and is housed within the 440,000-square-foot Aldred Centre.
+The Lab’s equipment can analyze the components of any material, enabling researchers to conduct non-destructive and destructive tests to determine a material’s structural integrity.

 The Materials Testing Lab is housed in the Aldred Centre along with the majority of Applied Research and Innovation Services' research and technology development facilities.